slatedocs/slate/source/includes/gcp/_forwarding_rules.md

    GET /service/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/forwardingrules
 </code>

-Retrieve a list of all forwarding rules
+Retrieve a list of all forwarding rules.

 Attributes | &nbsp;
 ------- | -----------